-3.08.01: Are toilet facilities adequate in number and location?
+3.08.01: Are toilet facilities adequate in number and location and are they adequately stocked (e.g., toilet paper, disposable towels, soap, etc.)?
 A ZERO POINT (NON-COMPLIANCE) DOWN SCORE IN THIS QUESTION RESULTS IN AUTOMATIC FAILURE OF THIS AUDIT.